irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Replaced vanilla's dual timer set up (one from "stacks on damage gain" and another from "stacks depletion") for a new, more "Maniac" style requirement to keep the damage up.
 Instead of depleting stacks passively (because you get bored or something?) you will now start to deplete your stacks if you haven't seen any action for a while (aka did not deal damage in the last x seconds).
 Amount of dealt damage to keep the stacks from depleting is irrelevant, so DOT (damage over time) effects are favoured.
 This also makes upkeep of the max bonus easier, since you just need to shoot something once every few seconds, which shouldn't be too hard.
 This is balanced by making this timer short (at 3 seconds now).
 Depletion rate was also increased to compensate ease of upkeep (as in amount of stacks lost per minute compared to vanilla).
 In addition to this change, while playing on DS you can now get 72 damage absorption total on yourself at max stacks.
-This allows for a much easier 3 tap armor, and even more if combined with Crew Chief or other damage resistance skills.
+This allows for a much easier 3 tap armor, and even more if combined with Crew Chief and other damage resistance skills.

 ### Additional info/tips
 Poison and other DOT effects are favoured heavily if you want to keep your stacks at max with ease.
 Do keep in mind that poison is really ammo hungry when making your builds.